 In 239 patients undergoing 260 consecutive intracranial evaluations of intractable epilepsy, the method was shown to be quicker, less painful, and less morbid for patients in comparison with subdural electrode (SDE) implantations.
 All told, better outcomes, defined by Engel class I or II status, were revealed in 76% (n = 57) of patients evaluated with SEEG compared to 54.6% (n = 59) of patients assessed with SD (P

-When considering not just those undergoing definitive procedures, but all patients, Engel class I or II status was achieved by a similar number of SEEG patients (57 of 121; 47.1%) compared with SDE patients were similar (59 of 139; 42.4%) at 1 year (P
+When considering not just those undergoing definitive procedures, but all patients, Engel class I or II status was achieved by a similar number of SEEG patients (57 of 121; 47.1%) compared with SDE patients (59 of 139; 42.4%) at 1 year (P

 “Stereoelectroencephalography has distinctly better procedural morbidities and, in selected cases, may have better outcomes than subdural grid electrodes, features that should influence decision making and lower the barrier to candidacy for resection or ablation among patients with intractable epilepsy,” study author Nitin Tandon, MD, and colleagues, wrote.